DimaChaichan/LAizypainter/README.md

 The prompt section is the prompt payload that is sent to the server. \
 In ComfyUI you get this by clicking on "Save (API Format)".
 The developer mode must be active.

+You can use this ComfyUI Plugin to create simple Task from you exist Workflows: [LAizypainter-Exporter-ComfyUI](https://github.com/DimaChaichan/LAizypainter-Exporter-ComfyUI)

 The config area has some settings for the Task.

 ``` Json